ssire/case-tracker-manual/doc/commands.md

 * `data-form` is the id of the form element to submit
 * `data-src` is the URL to open, it will be set as the form *action* attribute before submitting

+## The `save` command

+> In: axel-forms.js (native AXEL-FORMS command)
+>
+> Implements: Save in widgets.xsl

+The 'save' command serializes the XML data contained inside a target editor and submit it with an AJAX POST request.
+By default it sends data with an `"application/xml; charset=UTF-8"` content type.

+See more info on [AXEL-FORMS wiki: the 'save' command](https://github.com/ssire/axel-forms/wiki/The-%27save%27-command)

 ## The `status` command